php-fig/fig-standards/proposed/http-message.md

     public function hasHeader($name);

     /**
-     * Retrieve a header by the given case-insensitive name, as a string.
+     * Retrieves a message header value by the given case-insensitive name.
      *
      * This method returns all of the header values of the given
-     * case-insensitive header name as a string concatenated together using
+     * case-insensitive header name.
-     * a comma.
      *
-     * NOTE: Not all header values may be appropriately represented using
-     * comma concatenation.
-For such headers, use getHeaderLines() instead
-     * and supply your own delimiter when concatenating.
-     *
      * If the header did not appear in the message, this method should return
      * a null value.
      *
      * @param string $name Case-insensitive header field name.
-     * @return string|null
+     * @return string|array|null
      */
     public function getHeader($name);

     /**
-     * Retrieves a header by the given case-insensitive name as an array of strings.
+     * Retrieves all header lines as array of strings.
      *
-     * If the header did not appear in the message, this method should return an
+     * If there are no headers, this method should return an empty array.
-     * empty array.
      *
-     * @param string $name Case-insensitive header field name.
      * @return string[]
      */
+    public function getHeaderLines();

+    /**
+     * Retrieves the line for a single header, with the header values as a
+     * comma-separated string.
+     *
+     * If the header does not appear in the message, this method should return
+     * a null value.
+     *
+     * @param string $name Case-insensitive header field name.
+     * @return string|null
+     */
-    public function getHeaderLines($name);
+    public function getHeaderLine($name);

     /**
      * Create a new instance with the provided header, replacing any existing